Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Strategy and key tools

-\mysection{Strategy and key tools} Our strategy relies on the martingale problem approach.
-Hence, we face two problems: firstly, we have to show the existence of a solution to the martingale problem in our current setting, which becomes quite tricky under \A{D}-(c) while it is quite obvious under \A{D} - (a) and (b); secondly we have to show that the solution is unique which is the real core of this paper.\\
+Our strategy relies on the martingale problem approach.
+Hence, we face two difficulties: firstly, we have to show the existence of a solution to the martingale problem in our current setting, which becomes quite tricky under \A{D}-(c) while it is quite obvious under \A{D} - (a) and (b); secondly we have to show that the solution is unique which is the real core of this paper.\\

 \textbf{About uniqueness.} Usual approaches to uniqueness for the martingale problem associated with a given operator are based on a perturbative method.
 Let us detail two of the main strategies developed in the literature.
 The historical one due to Stroock and Varadhan \cite{stro:vara:79} consists in exploiting some $L^p$ controls on the derivatives of a suitable Gaussian heat kernel (\emph{parametrix}).
 It allows, in the non-degenerate diffusive case, to establish well posedness provided the diffusion coefficient is solely continuous.
 As a by-product of this approach, Krylov like estimates of type \eqref{KRYLOV_1} are obtained, emphasizing that the canonical process associated with the solution actually possesses a density which enjoys integrability properties up to a certain threshold.
 Extensions of these types of results to the chain \eqref{SYST} are available in \cite{meno:17}.